-Scientific notation is an essential component of both mathematics and science.
-You may already be familiar with its rules and uses, but just in case, let’s start with the basics.
+Scientific notation is an essential tool in both mathematics and science.
+You may already know the rules and uses, but we’ll start with the basics so you can use it confidently.

 Your simplified number